 Any policies and procedures you have should be reviewed by your Human Resources department and legal counsel before you implement them.

-Follow these tips to help you to avoid violating the FCRA.
+Follow these tips to help you avoid violating the FCRA.

 iprospectcheck: Your Trusted Partner for Fast, Accurate, Compliant Pre-Employment Background Checks